jac0b-w/AlbumPaper/README.md

 # Album Art Wallpaper

-This is a system tray app for windows that will change your desktop wallpaper based on the track you are listening to on Spotify.
+This is a system tray app for windows that will change your desktop wallpaper based on the track you are listening to.
+Works with Spotify or Last.fm.

 As the artwork provided is only 640px if you are using a higher resolution than 1080p the artwork will be smaller.
 However there is an option to resize the image in the settings.